KalaKit/KalaServer/readme.md

 - MIME Types
 - Threading (new thread per user)
 - Range Requests and persistent connections (for large media or when serving multiple assets)
+- GUI for server (useful server info and interactions)
+- Global connection (not just local access to website)

 # Prerequisites (when compiling from source code)